SmartToolFactory/Flexible-Chat-Box/README.md

 ## Flexible Chat Row and Resizable SubcomposeLayout

-Flexible chat row,  `ChatFlexBoxLayout`, that positions it's elements based on number of message text has parent width, message and message status width.
+Flexible chat row,  `ChatFlexBoxLayout`, that positions its elements based on number of lines message text has, parent width, message and message status width.
 And `SubcomposeColumn` created using **SubComposeLayout** which remeasures it's children based on longest children.
 This is useful fro matching quote message and message length after position calculation.
 These two composables are useful for creating dynamic message rows that positions children and positions message, message date and message status.

-There are 3 implementation files to try `ChatFlexBoxLayout`, and `SubcomposeColumn`
+There are 3 implementation files to try `ChatFlexBoxLayout`, and `SubcomposeColumn` which are `FullChatImplementation.kt`, `ChatAndWidthImplementation.kt`, and `ResizableColumnImplementation.kt`

 | Full Chat      | Chat Width   | Resizable|
 | ----------|-----------| -----------|